choyiny/novelty-escape/README.md

 # novelty-escape
 A discovery project into using technology to enhance interactions in University Orientation station games.
+Project used in this event: https://www.facebook.com/events/261051731289951/

 ## Introduction
 This Flask application is built for the Orientation hosted by the University of Toronto Scarborough's Novelty Cantonese Students' Association.

 The application served as a station game for the Orientation - the escape room.
 Players have to solve three challenges using their phone based on this app.

 ## Controllers